Carterfamtx/hello-world/README.md

 # hello-world
-Hello my first day of modding
+Hello my first day of trying to code